jakshi/lysenko.dev/content/post/2019-year-sum-up.md

 * I do daily Yoga excercises.
 * I bought a bigger car for our family.
 * We will have a second baby in 2020 :)
-* I finally stopped procrastinating on my health issues and fixed one of them.
+* I stopped procrastinating on my health issues and fixed one of them.
 * I finally wrote this 2019 sum-up and I'm very proud of myself :)

 # What I wanted to achieve last year and what happened?
+And what do I plan to do about that? :D

 * sleep 8 hours per day and walk&hike a lot:
   * walk&hike is going well, but for some reason I don't sleep enough.